-As science and industry's requirement for a more accurate way to measure extreme weights increases, the search is on for a definition of the kilogram in terms of a fundamental constant to improve its long-term stability and to eliminate the necessity for traceability to a single physical artefact and improve scalability.
+The kilogram was the final base unit to be defined by a physical object.
+Science and industry required a more accurate way to measure extreme weights, so the new definition of the kilogram is in terms of a fundamental constant of nature, which improves its long-term stability and eliminates the necessity for traceability to a single physical artefact and improves scalability.

-The quantum electrical standards for voltage and resistance, which are based upon the Planck constant and the elementary charge, are more stable than the present kilogram.
-The kilogram can be accurately compared with these standards using a moving-coil watt balance.
-Here, the weight of a 1 kg mass is balanced against the electromagnetic force generated by a current-carrying coil hung in a magnetic field.
-The ratio of the force generated by the coil to the the current passing through it is calibrated in a second phase of the experiment, which measures the voltage generated by the coil as it is moved at a measured velocity through the magnetic field.
+The weight of a 1 kg mass is balanced against the electromagnetic force generated by a current-carrying coil hung in a magnetic field.
+The ratio of the force generated by the coil to the current passing through it is calibrated in a second phase of the experiment, which measures the voltage generated by the coil as it is moved at a measured velocity through the magnetic field.
 As the voltage and the current are measured using quantum electrical standards, the kilogram can be defined in terms of a fixed value of the Planck constant plus the existing definitions of the metre and the second.